sergiusd/docker-ffmpeg-service/README.md

 > curl -F "file=@input.png" 127.0.0.1:3000/jpg  > output.jpg

+> curl -F "file=@input.png" -F 'outputOptions=-codec:v libx264;-crf 20' 127.0.0.1:3000/mp4  > output.mp4

 ## Configuration and New Endpoints
 You can change the ffmpeg conversion settings or add new endpoints by editing the /app/endpoints.js file

+You can also change the conversion settings on the fly using the outputOptions parameter with each option separated with ';' (see an example above)

 ## Installation